bobvan/SLJtest/doc/ReadMe.txt

-SJ Test: System Jitter Test
+SLJ Test: System Jitter Test

-It's best to start by using a browser to open doc/html/index.html If that's hard, you can try printing doc/sjtest.pdf
+It's best to start by using a browser to open doc/html/index.html If that's hard, you can try printing doc/sljtest.pdf

 For the Impatient

- Run a pre-compiled binary: bin/<Platform>/sjtest
+ Run a pre-compiled binary: bin/<Platform>/sljtest
- Or build from source and run: cd src; make; ./sjtest The output should be pretty self explanatory.
+ Or build from source and run: cd src; make; ./sljtest The output should be pretty self explanatory.
  Put your right ear on your shoulder to see the histogram.
  See "Output Explanation" in the doc for details.
  See "Command Line Options" in the doc for fine tuning and features.
  See "Example Output" in the doc for example output and analysis.
- See the code by using a browser to visit doc/html/globals.html or see src/sjtest.c
+ See the code by using a browser to visit doc/html/globals.html or see src/sljtest.c

 (c) Copyright 2011, 2012 Informatica Corp.